zzt93/syncer/README.md

   - Table name filter
   - Interested column filter
   - automatic primary key detection and set into `id`
-  - If an table match multiple schema & table (because the usage of regex), a exception will be thrown
+  - If a table match multiple schema & table (because the usage of regex), a exception will be thrown
+  - If an event go through column filter, and only primary key is left:
+    - If event type is UPDATE_ROWS, then discard this event -- because not support update id now;
+    - Other event type, keep it.
 - MongoDB master source filter:
   - Version: 3.x
   - Schema filter, support regex